claresudbery/Reconciliate/README.md

 There are two config files in the code base: at the root level is Config.xml, and there is also spreadsheet-samples/SampleConfig.xml.
 SampleConfig.xml contains a starter version of the full config, designed to get you up and running asap out of the box.
 The simplest way to get started is as follows:

+1. Check the various paths in SampleConfig.xml.
+Change them if necessary (for instance, at the time of writing in SampleConfig.xml, Test_backup_file_path is set to C:/Temp/ManualTesting/TestSpreadsheetBackups.
+You either need to create these folders or edit that path value in the xml).

 On a Mac:

-1. Edit Config.xml so that it contains the path to the repo version of SampleConfig.xml.
+2. Edit Config.xml so that it contains the path to the repo version of SampleConfig.xml.
-2. Check the various paths in SampleConfig.xml.
-Change them if necessary.
 3. Pass in the location of Config.Xml when you run the software.

 On Windows:

-1. Copy Config.Xml to C:/Config/Config.Xml.
+2. Copy Config.Xml to C:/Config/Config.Xml.
-2. Edit Config.xml so that it contains the path to the repo version of SampleConfig.xml.
+3. Edit Config.xml so that it contains the path to the repo version of SampleConfig.xml.
-3. Check the various paths in SampleConfig.xml.
-Change them if necessary.

-## Refactoring Example
-If you see this text, it probably means you are in the Refactor-genericise-start branch of this code base (unless I accidentally copied it into the master branch).
-This branch has been created to demonstrate some refactoring code.
-It is NOT the most up to date version of the code.
-It will contain bugs.
-Also, it is deliberately in need of refactoring.
-Because that's the point. :)
-Note: This branch was based off the Refactor-eg-genericise branch, where I deliberately unravelled a lot of code for demonstration purposes.
-(It took flippin' ages.
-I don't think I'm going to do that again.)

 ## Reconciliation:
 This code has been designed to speed up my slightly idiosyncratic accounting process - I can't guarantee it'll be any use to anyone else!